Open a business in Koh Samui: the legal framework every foreign investor must understand before starting a business

 Hospitality and accommodation licenses

 Operating a hotel, resort, or short-term accommodation generally requires a Hotel License under the Hotel Act B.E.
 2547 (2004).
-A common misconception is that small villas are exempt from this requirement, or that operating with fewer than a certain number of rooms exempts them from licensing obligations.
-In practice, the authorities interpret these exemptions very narrowly, and many villa rental operations in Koh Samui are therefore operating unlawfully and are exposed to enforcement action.
+A common misconception is that small villas are exempt from this requirement or that having fewer rooms exempts them from licensing obligations.
+In practice, authorities interpret these exemptions very narrowly, and many villa rental operations in Koh Samui are therefore operating unlawfully and are exposed to enforcement action.

 Food and beverage licenses

 Restaurants, cafés, bars, and alcohol-serving establishments must obtain a food establishment license, an alcohol sales permit, and the relevant approvals from the local municipality.
-Failure to obtain or renew these authorisations may result in immediate closure of the business by the authorities.
+Failing to obtain or renew these authorisations may lead to the immediate closure of the business by the authorities.

 Wellness, spa, and medical services

 Spas, massage businesses, clinics, and wellness centres are subject to specific regulations under Thai health and professional laws.
-Licensing requirements depend on the nature of the services offered, the professional qualifications of the personnel involved, and the compliance of the premises with applicable health and safety standards.
+Licensing requirements depend on the nature of the services offered, the qualifications of the personnel, and the compliance of the premises with health and safety standards.

 Tourism-related licenses